cosmos/sdk-tutorials/academy/3-my-own-chain/migration.md

 </CodeGroup>

-Give your players the same token amounts that were added by Ignite as found in `config.yml`:
+Give your players the same token amounts that were added by Ignite, as found in `config.yml`:

 <CodeGroup>